MCamp859/hello-world/ITM-README.md

           --set cloud_connector.aws_bucket=<AWS_BUCKET>
     ```

->**NOTES:** 1: If your host is not behind a firewall, then skip setting the http and https proxy.
+>**NOTES:**
 >
+>1.
+If your host is not behind a firewall, then skip setting the http and https proxy.
+>
->2: Cloud connector requires your AWS credentials to connect to it to upload video captures in case of collision,
+>2.
+Cloud connector requires your AWS credentials to connect to it to upload video captures in case of collision,
 >near miss and overcrowd events.
 If you don't want this feature enabled, then skip setting these parameters.
->For instructions on how to configure AWS, refer to the [Set Up Amazon Web Services* CLoud Storage](#set-up-amazon-web-services-cloud-storage) section.
+>For instructions on how to configure AWS, refer to the [Set Up Amazon Web Services* Cloud Storage](#set-up-amazon-web-services-cloud-storage) section.